mglx01/Offsec_PG_Practice/Windows/Nickel.md

 09/01/2020  11:02 AM            46,235 Infrastructure.pdf
 ```
 transfer to our local machine and found the file is password protected
-so we crack it with pdfjohn
+so we crack it with pdf2john
 ```console
 $ pdf2john Infrastructure.pdf > pdf.hash
 ```